 Buying or selling your home can be stressful, especially if one of your home's systems or appliances breaks down unexpectedly.
-A home warranty is your best defense against upcoming home repairs and replacements due to normal wear and tear.
-It's not your homeowner's insurance policy.
-A home warranty is a separate contract covering repairs and replacements on systems and appliances in your home, usually for a period of one year.
+A home warranty covers costly home repairs and replacements due to normal wear and tear.
+It's not your homeowner's insurance policy; a home warranty is a separate contract covering repairs and replacements on systems in your home, usually for a period of one year.

-HWA has been in business since 1996, and a leader in the home warranty industry.
+HWA is a nationwide leader in the home warranty industry.
 We provide high value and protection against the ever-increasing cost of home and appliance repair.
 Compare our plans to others, and you'll find HWA covers more for less.
-Plus, you'll have our nationwide service network to rely on and positive, helpful customer service staff.
-Come to the Orange Company!
-We're your best defense against the unexpected.
+You'll have access to our national network of service technicians as well as our knowledgeable customer service team.
+Come to the Orange Company - we've got you covered.

-HWA offers various plans, many options and premium coverage to customize a package to fit your needs.
-We are the first home warranty company to offer a truly green option, GreenPlus, which replaces covered equipment with ENERGY STAR qualified products and helps homeowners save on their energy bills.
+HWA offers various plans, several options and premium coverage to customize a package to fit your needs.
+We also offer a unique, eco-friendly option, GreenPlus, which replaces covered equipment with ENERGY STAR qualified products and helps homeowners save on their energy bills.

-Our Premium Coverage is an option you can buy to cover parts that are not covered by typical home warranty contracts.
-For example, in a dishwasher, racks, baskets, rollers and door seals are not typically covered, but if you have premium coverage they are covered.
+Our Premium Coverage offers coverage on parts that are not covered by typical home warranty contracts.
+For example, dishwasher racks, baskets, rollers and door seals are not typically covered; but with our optional Premium Coverage, they are!
 There are over 30 items covered in HWA's Premium Coverage.
 See Costs & Coverage area for details.

-At HWA, we survey each of our customers after a claim experience, often several times, to catch any problem they may be experiencing.
+At HWA, we survey each of our customers after a claim experience to catch any problem they may be experiencing.
 We report these results daily and adapt and change to improve all of our operational areas for our valued customers.

 Home insurance and home warranties are both designed to help you in the event that you experience loss or damage to your home and/or your belongings.
 A typical home insurance policy covers many things including the structure of your home, personal belongings, and other structures on your property if damage or loss is caused by a covered peril.